-As an alternative to TAT-like assessments of implicit motivation, Brunstein and Schmitt (2004) developed a version of the Implicit Association Test (IAT; Greenwald, McGhee, & Schwartz, 1998), a popular technique for the assessment of implicit attitudes and prejudice, to measure nAch.
-Its scores were uncorrelated with scores on an explicit self-rating measure.
-Subsequent studies have confirmed essentially zero correlations between IAT motive scores and self-ratings; on the down side, however, they found only modest correlations between IAT and PSE (Brunstein & Schmitt, 2010).
-One factor that might account for this lack of convergence between implicit motive measures is, again, a difference in format: The PSE employs pictorial stimuli, whereas the stimuli in the IAT are verbal.
-Accordingly, Slabbinck and his colleagues introduced "pictorial-attitude" versions of the IAT (PA-IAT), in which subjects make judgments concerning motive-relevant situations (Slabbinck, de Houwer, & van Kenhove, 2011).
-They found that the PA-IAT measure of nPow correlated significantly with the PSE measure but was essentially uncorrelated with questionnaire measures of dominance and aggression.
+As an alternative to TAT-like assessments of implicit motivation, Brunstein and Schmitt (2004) developed a version of the IAT to measure nAch: its scores were uncorrelated r = -.07) with scores on an explicit self-rating measure.
+Three subsequent studies confirmed essentially zero correlations between IAT scores and self-ratings; on the down side, however, they found only modest correlations between IAT and PSE, (median r = .27; Brunstein & Schmitt, 2010).
+One factor that might account for this lack of convergence between implicit motive measures is a difference in format: the PSE employs pictorial stimuli, whereas the stimuli in the IAT are verbal.
+Accordingly, Slabbinck and his colleagues introduced "pictorial-attitude" versions of the IAT (PA-IAT), in which subjects make judgements concerning motive-relevant situations (Slabbinck, De Houwer, & Van Kenhove, 2011).
+In a comparative study, Slabbinck et al. (2011) found that the PA-IAT measure of nPow correlated significantly (r = .31) with the PSE measure, but was essentially uncorrelated with questionnaire measures of dominance and aggression.

-Following up on a factor-analytic study by King (1995), Bilsky and Schwartz (2008) employed multidimensional scaling to explore the relationships among TAT-like implicit and questionnaire-like explicit measures of nAch, nPow, and nAff.
-Explicit and implicit assessments of the same motive did line up together, providing evidence of significant shared trait variance between explicit and implicit methods despite near-zero correlations between implicit and explicit measures.
-Like King, Blisky and Schwartz argued that the various methods of motive assessment could be arrayed along a continuum from more vs. less explicit (e.g., self-ratings vs. questionnaires) to less vs. more implicit (e.g., autobiographical memories vs. TAT/PSE).
+Following up on a factor-analytic study by King (1995) Blisky and Schwartz (2008) employed the multitrait-multimethod matrix (Campbell & Fiske, 1959) to explore the relationships among TAT-like implicit and questionnaire-like explicit measures of nAch, nPow, and nAff.
+Multidimensional scaling applied to the data of five previously published studies (including King's) revealed that explicit and implicit assessments of the same motive lined up together, providing evidence of significant shared trait variance between explicit and implicit methods despite near-zero correlations beween implicit and explicit measures.
+Like King, they argued that the various methods of motive assessment could be arrayed along a continuum from more vs. less explicit